svenslaggare/StackJIT/README.md

 * `-ptc` or `--print-type-checking`: Prints the type checking for functions.
 Requires debugging to be enabled.
 * `-psf` or `--print-stack-frame`: Prints info about a stack frame before a functions returns.
 Requires debugging to be enabled..
 * `-ogc` or `--output-generated-code`: Outputs the generated machine code for the functions.
 The output can be viewed using _objdump_: `objdump -D -M intel -b binary -mi386 -Mx86-64 <file name>`.
 * `-ngc` or `--no-gc`: Disables garbage collection.
-The GC can still be used by the explicit instruction.
+The GC can still be used by calling the runtime function.
 * `-i <library file>`: Loads a library.

 ##Build##